CrowdDotDev/crowd.dev/technical-docs/getsphere-deployment.md

 - `redis`

 #### Config
 Kubernetes requires the following configmaps.
 These config maps are not commited to the repository as they contain secerts.
-They are all contained in the `/scripts/deploy/kubernetes/.env-configmap.yaml` file.

 - `backend-config`: the values from `../kubernetes/.backend.env`
 - `frontend-config`: the values from `../kubernetes/.frontend.env`

+To update these, download the latest files to the ignored config files by:

+- `cd scripts/deploy/kubernetes`
+- `kubectl get  configmaps backend-config -o yaml > .backend-config.yaml`
+- `kubectl get  configmaps frontend-config -o yaml > .frontend-config.yaml`
+- Modify the files as needed
+- `kubectl apply -f .backend-config.yaml`
+- `kubectl apply -f .frontend-config.yaml`

 ## Service Notes